-The lavender flowers lasts for 2 to 2.5 weeks, but they usually begin to harvest it after the first week to create premium, sellable products.
-Lavender by the Bay is great about keeping their website and social media up to date with information about their blooms and current status of the local lavender farms.
+The lavender flowers last for 2 to 2.5 weeks, but they usually begin to harvest them after the first week to create premium, sellable products.
+Lavender by the Bay is great about keeping its website and social media up to date with information about their blooms and the current status of the local lavender farms.

 How Much Time to Allot for the Lavender Farm

 We recommend an hour or so.
 Our visit was just over an hour once we explored all the areas of the flower fields, shopped and used the restroom, and were back in our cars.
 The ticketed times allot for this amount of time, but no one kicks anyone out.
 You really don’t need more time than that, however.
 And by that time, you’re probably ready to see other things in the area and go somewhere to hydrate.